trane-project/trane-cli/README.md

 This repository contains the code for the command-line interface to [Trane](https://github.com/trane-project/trane).

+## Installation instructions

+Github releases include a compiled binary.
+Download the one for your OS and architecture and put it somewhere where your shell can find it.

+There are releases for Linux, Windows, and Mac.
+Releases for ARM OS X are not available at the moment because cross-compilation is not working.

 ## Build instructions

 The only requirement is an installation of the stable Rust tool chain. `cargo build` should do the